 - Rollins, Smalkin, Richards & Mackie (Baltimore)

 Clarksburg, Maryland 20871

 Sample Allstate verdicts and settlements in Maryland and Nationwide

 Below are sample jury verdicts and settlements involving Allstate Insurance.
 With them, we hope to provide another resource to victims and lawyers to evaluate personal injury claims.
 We provide the story of the case and how the insurance company or jury valued the claim.

 Our Maryland car accident lawyers generated this list from various sources, including our law firm’s settlements and verdicts with Allstate.
-Your case may be worth a lot less or a lot more depending upon various factors.
+Depending upon various factors, your case may be worth a lot less or a lot more.

 - How Colossus works as a pain and suffering settlement calculator